The Changing Narcissist

 Stop The Ride!

-The emotions you encounter when you are with a toxic or narcissistic individual can change from one minute to the next.
-You could be in a great mood until they come home, or if you are visited by a toxic family member who only complains as soon as they set foot into your home.
-Your great day is now ruined.
+The emotions you encounter when you are dealing with narcissistic abuse or a toxic individual can feel like you are on an emotional rollercoaster—their moods change from one minute to the next.
+You could be in a great mood until they come home.
+Even a visit from a toxic friend or family member who does nothing but complain can instantly ruin your day.

 It is as if they are having a bad day; you should too.
-They thrive on chaos, stressing you out!
+Toxic people thrive on chaos, stressing you out!
 It is exhausting!

 This soon causes you anxiety, you don’t know who you will get when the door opens.